 The second shift in the French pronoun system involves nous, the French word for "we."
 Today, there is an alternative way to express "we" when it comes to verbs: Instead of saying, nous mangeons (we eat), you can also use on mange (we eat / one eats) in casual situations.
 The use of on for "we" may become the default "we" pronoun to use with verbs!

 But there's another way that nous is on unsteady ground: Many speakers make a distinction between a form of we to mean the speaker and the listener (like for You and I went to the store, and we bought bread) and a slightly different form to indicate the speaker and someone else who isn't the listener (for example, Marie and I went to the store, and we bought bread).
 This is called an inclusive/exclusive distinction, since it either includes or excludes the listener.
-In some dialects of Canadian French, nous is used to *include* the speaker, while nous autres is for "we" when it excludes the speaker.
-In European French, the same thing happens with on (includes the listener) and nous on (excludes the listener).
+In some dialects of Canadian French, nous is used to *include* the listener, while nous autres is for "we" when it excludes the listener.
 While an inclusive/exclusive distinction is the norm in many languages around the world, it's not considered standard in French… yet!

 Our sources say: The future of French is bright!